bvlj/android_vendor_lineage_health/docs/usage.md

 ## Android ContentResolver

-App developers may access the HealthStore through the standard Android's [ContentResolver](https://developer.android.com/guide/topics/providers/content-provider-basics) without requiring the addition of any new external dependency.
+App developers may access CareCache through the standard Android's [ContentResolver](https://developer.android.com/guide/topics/providers/content-provider-basics) without requiring the addition of any new external dependency.
 Please take a look at the [sdk code](/sdk/src/main/java/org/lineageos/mod/health/sdk/) to see how to properly use